harshita795/PABLO-776F61/README.md

-# SNAPBAZAR - A Photo Curation App
+# IMAGESTACK - Turning Clutter into a Gallery

 ## Overview

-📸 SNAPBAZAR is a powerful photo curation application that allows users to search, save, tag, and manage photos from the Unsplash API.
+📸 IMAGESTACK is a powerful photo curation application that allows users to search, save, tag, and manage photos from the Unsplash API.
 Built with *Node.js, Express, Sequelize, and SQLite*, this project ensures seamless API interactions and efficient database management.

 ## Features